Raggaer/castro/en-US/info/pages.md

 {{ template "footer.html" . }}
 ```

-We first include our header and our footer, check if the articles variable is not nil then loop that variable to show the news.
+We first include our header and our footer templates, check if the articles variable is not nil then loop that variable to show the news.
 We also add pagination buttons at the end using the paginator variable.